smswithoutborders/SMSWithoutBorders-OpenAPI/docs/reference_documentation.rst

     - If the ``errors`` array is empty all messages were requested successfully.
     - ``callback_url`` field accepts multiple urls, seperate each with a comma.
 Example `"callback_url":"https://example.com,https://example1.com,https://example2.com"`

+    The phone number format to be used in the request bodies of the API calls should be `E.164 <https://en.wikipedia.org/wiki/E.164>`_.

 .. code-block:: bash

     curl --location --request POST 'https://developers.smswithoutborders.com:14000/v1/sms' \